 Do you know what Japanese verb forms to use when you are speaking (or writing) in Japanese?
-80-90% of the time when you are communicating in Japanese as a grownup, you need to use MASU form.
+As a grownup, 80-90% of the time when you are communicating you will need to use MASU form.

 What Japanese Verb Forms to Use as an Adult